 Romeo High School had made considerable progress in our goal to improve our four-year graduation rates, student attendance, and standardized test scores.
-Unfortunately, like all other schools, the pandemic has caused a setback that will take years to fully recover from.
-Fortunately, our college and career academies provided our students with smaller learning environments, increased student support, increased student opportunities, and a more relevant education.
-This has been a tremendous asset to our school as it has allowed us to minimize the learning loss during the pandemic and keep our students engaged and supported.
-As we move forward, Romeo High School is uniquely positioned to pick up where we left off and take the next step in our academy journey.
+Our college and career academies provided our students with smaller learning environments, increased student support, increased student opportunities, and a more relevant education.
+This has been a tremendous asset to our students in helping them best prepare for life after high school.